-The paramedical examination and any additional requirements are forwarded to the insurance company.
+The paramedical examination results and any additional requirements are forwarded to the insurance company.
 You will be contacted if additional information is required.

 Who do I contact with questions about my scheduled appointment?

 Please call the number you were provided at the time of scheduling or when your appointment was confirmed.
 Additionally, you can call our Customer Solutions Group 1.877.933.9261, 7:30 a.m. – 5:30 p.m.
 CST opens in a new windowor submit your information and someone will reach out to you.